 The best thing you will ever read about living with Renewable energy battery storage.
-In this article you are going to learn.What was my process of going solar and watt I did first.
-How I selected my solar system and the reason’s I did what I did.
-How much it all cost.
-Some more about our solar courses and ways to invest in your knowledge.
+In this article, you are going to learn what my process was for going solar and what I did first.
+How I selected my solar system, the reason’s I did what I did and of course, how much it all cost and some more about our solar courses and ways to invest in your knowledge.

-Before you get excited looking at what type of solar panels you want and batteries you are going to waste your money and environmental resources on there is another step that is the most important.
+Before you get excited by looking at what type of solar panels and batteries you want and are going to spend your money and environmental resources on, there is another step that is the most important.
 Understand your load.
-For example you need to go tow a heavy load with your car, and the first thing you check is your car capable of towing that load?
-If not what do you do?
-Well you hire a car or ask ya mate that has a Ute, can you borrow it to move a heavy load?
-Living with solar and batteries is the load and it is the most important to understand first before you go buy Solar system.
-Trust me your mate won’t lend you their solar panels or batteries.
-And the mate that says I have a generator you can borrow will always be some cheap and nasty that won’t be any good.
+For example, you are going to go and tow a heavy load with your car, the first thing you check is if your car is capable of towing that load.
+If not, what do you do?
+Well, you hire a car or ask your mate that has a ute if you can borrow it to move a heavy load.
+So, when you're planning to live on solar and batteries, the most important thing to understand is your load and it is important that you do this before you go and buy a solar system.
+Trust me, your mate won’t lend you their solar panels or batteries!
+And the mate that says 'I have a generator you can borrow' will always be a cheap and nasty generator that won’t be any good.

-Next I went crazy and upgraded everything.
-I also cheated and used an interest free credit card to do this.
-People always say I can’t afford it.
-Use the system we spent $7000 on fitting out our whole house with electrical equipment.
-Our flat mates of Ten years moved out so we said you take all the electrical stuff and upgraded it all to energy efficient appliances.
-With the interest free card work out how much per week it is and make sure its paid off with in that time.
-For us for example it was $7000 over 48 month’s interest free which cost $145 per month.
-That left more cashflow for the solar system.
+Next, I went crazy and upgraded everything.
+I also cheated and used an interest-free credit card to do this.
+People always say "I can’t afford it" when I suggest they upgrade their electrical appliances.
+Use the system we did.
+We spent $7000 on fitting out our whole house with electrical equipment.
+Our flatmates of ten years moved out, so we said "You take all the electrical stuff" and we went ahead and upgraded it all to energy-efficient appliances.
+With the interest-free card, work out how much per week it is and make sure its paid off within that time.
+For us, for example, it was $7000 over 48 month’s interest-free which cost $145 per month.
+That left more cash flow for the solar system.
 If you own your home there are companies that will finance your solar system.
 If you are interested contact me.
-Make sure you can afford it and cut the card up once you have used your interest free stuff up.
+Make sure you can afford it and cut the card up once you have used your interest-free stuff up.
 Using that card after your initial purchases is where they cost you a fortune in interest.

-As you can see by understanding your load you can reduce your load.
-If there is only one thing you do when thinking about solar is reduce your load or even understand it.
+As you can see, by understanding your load you can reduce your load.
+If there is only one thing you do when thinking about solar it's to reduce your load or even just to understand it.
 That will be the best thing you can do.
 When you understand your load you will understand which devices you can and can’t use when your batteries get low and that is the key to having a good renewable energy experience.
 Next was building my system and my budget started at $15,000.

-I started looking into everything and realized I was not buying a good quality 48 or 24 volt system for $15,000.
-I could get a system and I would be replacing it in ten years’ time.
-I have lived with solar in cars and I know how easy it is to burn through a set of lead acid batteries if you need to take them low they are never the same again.
+I started looking into everything and realized I was not buying a good quality 24 or 48 volt system for $15,000.
+I could get a system but I would be replacing it in ten years time.
+I have lived with solar in cars and I know how easy it is to burn through a set of lead-acid batteries if you ever take them too low, they are never the same again.
 Learn about different battery technologies.
 I then discovered Nickel Iron Batteries (NiFe Cells) and this changed everything.

 I started my research and I spoke with 62 different people that had lived with them, some for 12 months and others for 50 years.
 They all had nothing but good things to say.
-I talked to my solar guy and said let’s build a system around the Nife Cells.
-We got stuck into the design and had a thought that would it be possible to use a 12 volt system?We knew it was going to be a risk that I might buy a heap of stuff that if it didn’t work we would need to sell and upgrade and that might set us back.
+I talked to my solar guy and said: "let’s build a system around the NiFe Cells".
+We got stuck into the design and had a thought that 'would it be possible to use a 12 volt system?'
+We knew it was going to be a risk that I might buy a heap of stuff and if it didn’t work we would need to sell and upgrade and that might set us back.
 If we got it right we knew we had a winner for everyone.
-My great Grandfather was a pioneer, he was the Cedar King of Australia so it’s in the blood to take a path of a pioneer, so I said yes let’s give it a go mate.
+My great Grandfather was a pioneer, he was the Cedar King of Australia, so it’s in my blood to take the path of a pioneer, so I said let’s give it a go.

-The system consists of a 12 volt NiFe Bank of batteries.
-From research and talking to users of it it is possibly a lifetime cell.
+The system consists of a 12 volt NiFe bank of batteries.
+From research and talking to users of it, it is possibly a lifetime cell.
 2880 watts of thin film C.I.G.S TSMC solar panels.
-The reason I selected these as they have a very low embodied energy, they are heat tolerant can reach temperatures of up to 80 degrees before performance is affected, They also pick up deep inferred from the spectrum range which allows performance on cloudy days, they are shade tolerant, which means living in the city my neighbors trees that block half my panels in the morning we still get 70% performance at that time and they look amazing, black on black.
-As for the electrical components we only used 1 MPPT for the moment to test and we splayed the array of panels so we got a constant production of solar all day which helps the Batteries and also we can use more power from the panels rather than from the batteries.
+The reason I selected these as they have a very low embodied energy, they are heat tolerant and can reach temperatures of up to 80 degrees before performance is affected, They also pick up deep infrared from the spectrum range which allows performance on cloudy days, they are shade tolerant, which means living in the city my neighbors trees that block half my panels in the morning we still get 70% performance at that time and they look amazing, black on black.
+As for the electrical components we only used 1 MPPT for the moment to test and we splayed the array of panels so we got a constant production of solar all day which helps the batteries and also we can use more power from the panels rather than from the batteries.

-If we have a bad morning we have enough panels facing 1330 hours that only a few hours of afternoon winter sun with top the cells up and vice versa if we have a good morning and bad afternoon.
-As for inverters the largest 12volt inverter we could get was a 3kw inverter, which means at any one time we can run a load of up to 3kw’s.
-What we decided to do was install two of these as a master slave setup.
-If we need more power the system has the potential of 6kw’s with this set up.
+If we have a bad morning, we have enough panels facing the afternoon sun that only a few hours of afternoon winter sun would top the cells up and vice versa if we have a good morning and bad afternoon.
+As for inverters, the largest 12 volt inverter we could get was a 3kw inverter, which means at any one time we can run a load of up to 3kw’s.
+What we decided to do was install two of these as a master-slave setup.
+If we wanted more power, the system had the potential of 6kw’s with this setup.
 It also gives us a backup.
 If one inverter dies over time we have a back up until we get the other sorted.

-I said to the to them, are you guys really that dumb?
-This house is an energy efficient home we use less power than most houses do in an hour per day, I showed them if I turned on all my three air cons my oven, the hair dryer and everything else in my house I would still have been a third of the ratings they were wanting to upgrade me too.
-I don't need all the extras you're wanting to install.
+I told them that our house is an energy efficient home, we use less power than most houses do in an hour per day, I showed them if I turned on all my three air cons my oven, the hairdryer and everything else in my house I would still have been a third of the ratings they were wanting to upgrade me too.
+I didn't require all the extras they were wanting to install.
 Long story short they cost me a fortune and still didn't hook up my $150 back up switch.
-My backup switch is a very simple switch.
-All it does is select battery power or mains power.
+My backup switch is a very simple switch, all it does is select battery power or mains power.
 I got really frustrated with myself that I attempted to get a professional in and this happened.

-And I could only imagine what would happen to someone that didn't have half the idea I do.
-In the end I did it myself.
-(I was attempting to follow the rules and get an electrician to sign it off) And now I have a better way of explaining in to electricians and how I would advise to do it in the future.
-Now we have the grid as a backup if we run out of power we just flick a switch and the house is back on mains power, which we have not done yet.
-We have even had a builder at home for a week building us a new deck and welding and using loads of power tools and all on 24hoursolarpower which is a great feeling.
+I could only imagine what would happen to someone that didn't have half the idea I do.
+In the end, I did it myself.
+(I was attempting to follow the rules and get an electrician to sign it off) And now I have a better way of explaining it to electricians and how I would advise to do it in the future.
+Now the house has the grid as a backup if we run out of power we just flick a switch and the house is back on mains power, which we never required to do before we moved either!

-My system itself cost just under $25,000 and its includes a wind turbine that I haven't installed yet either.
-We have budgeted $5000 on maintenance over the next 25 years and if we did this project for financial reasons we would get our money back in 7-10 years, so there would be 18 years of free electricity and no more pollution from us!
-Since we have been living on batteries I have opened the paper to find out we had a blackout for 24 hours the week before, Now that is a good feeling.
-After going through this and learning a lot on the go, my solar guy and I have teamed up and started running course’s to show people what is possible.
-You don't need to be a qualified electrician to play with any system under 48volts, DIY solar is the way of the future, if you can grow food and consider yourself someone who is willing to have a go you can build your own renewable energy system under the right guidance.
+The system itself cost just under $25,000 and it includes a wind turbine that I haven't installed yet either.
+We had budgeted $5000 on maintenance over the next 25 years and if we did this project for financial reasons we would get our money back in 7-10 years, so there would be 18 years of free electricity and no more pollution from us!
+Since we had been living on batteries I had opened the newspaper to find out our neighbourhood had had a blackout for 24 hours the week before, now that is a good feeling because we never lost any power.
+After going through this and learning a lot on the go, my solar guy and I teamed up and started running course’s to show people what is possible.
+You don't need to be a qualified electrician to play with any system under 48 volts, DIY solar is the way of the future, if you can grow food and consider yourself someone who is willing to have a go, you can build your own renewable energy system under the right guidance.